llvm/llvm-project/llvm/docs/BitCodeFormat.rst

 attributes with a string argument (code 4), the *value* value is similarly a variable number of values representing the bytes of a null-terminated string.

-The integer codes are mapped to well-known attributes as described in the enumeration in the file `LLVMBitCodes.h
+The integer codes are mapped to attributes as described in the ``AttributeKindCodes`` enumeration in the file `LLVMBitCodes.h
 <https://github.com/llvm/llvm-project/blob/main/llvm/include/llvm/Bitcode/LLVMBitCodes.h>`_.

 For example: